pharo-graphics/Alexandrie/doc/2-WhyNewBindings.md

 This project includes FFI bindings to Cairo and FreeType that do not depend on the bindings that exist in Pharo.

-Why rewriting the bindings?
+Why rewriting the bindings to libraries that already exist in Pharo 12?
 What's different?

 - Document Pharo code to ease a developer to link with the C API counterpart.
 - Offer direct access to the raw C API of the bound libraries.
 (See note below)